Our favorite home weather stations make your smartphone’s app obsolete

 Why we picked the My AcuRite Weather Station:

-Much of AcuRite’s business comes in the form of partnerships with brick and mortar retailers: In fact, it’s the exclusive in-store weather instrument provider for Walmart and several other stores.
-Due to this, the company is often stereotyped as a “budget” brand, but may be unfair.
+Much of AcuRite’s business comes in the form of partnerships with brick and mortar retailers.
+In fact, it’s the exclusive in-store weather instrument provider for Walmart and several other stores.
+Due to this, the company is often stereotyped as a “budget” brand.
+That’s not necessarily true.

 The My AcuRite platform is an example of this.
 While it still produces tons of low-cost models, My AcuRite is intended to be a competitively priced model to go up against the Vantage Vue in terms of feature set and capability.

 Its sheer breadth of sensor options puts the Vantage Vue to shame (there, you can’t add any).
 You can add additional temperature and humidity sensors, indoor sensors, a water detector sensor, liquid and soil temperature sensors, and a ‘spot check’ temperature humidity sensor, none of which are more than $50, and are the cheapest of any of the major brands.
-AcuRite also sells a lightning sensor now, but unfortunately that’s not yet compatible with the My AcuRite system.
+AcuRite also sells a lightning sensor, but unfortunately that’s not yet compatible with the My AcuRite system.

 My AcuRite’s web and mobile apps set the bar for what a weather station app should be.
-Everything you’d possibly need.
-The device updates readings continuously, and you can set all the alerts you’d ever want.
-The app’s graphs are visually stunning, and the app is even better on a tablet.
+Readings are continuously updated, and you can set all the alerts you’d ever want to.
+The graphs the app produces are visually stunning, and the app is even better on a tablet.

-There are a few quirks.
+But there are a few quirks.
 Temperature readings during sunny days regularly read high, as did barometric pressure.
 The station also has an installation process that isn’t always smooth, and the directions sometimes led us astray.
-We’re told that most of these accuracy issues — and integrated lightning detection — will be addressed in the Atlas weather stations, AcuRite’s direct competitor to the Davis Vantage series.
+We’re told that most of these accuracy issues (and integrated lightning detection will be addressed in the Atlas weather stations, AcuRite’s direct competitor to the Davis Vantage series.
 You’ll pay much more for the Atlas, though.

 Bloomsky Sky2 + Storm

-Why should you buy this: While you can get the Bloomsky Sky Camera alone, pairing it with the Storm turns it into a capable weather station.
+Why should you buy this: While you can get the Bloomsky Sky Camera alone, paring it with the Storm turns it into a capable weather station.

-Who’s it for: Cloud watchers who aren’t satisfied with just weather conditions alone
+Who’s it for: Cloud watchers who aren’t satisfied with just watching weather conditions.

 How much will it cost: $300 for Camera, additional $140 for Storm